WLAM

-WLAM (1470 AM) is a radio station broadcasting an adult standards and oldies format.
+WLAM (1470 AM) is a radio station formerly broadcasting an adult standards and oldies format.
 Licensed to Lewiston, Maine, United States, the station serves the Lewiston–Auburn area.
 Established in 1947, the station is owned by the estate of Robert Bittner through licensee Blue Jey Broadcasting Co.
 Its 5,000-watt signal can be heard at day throughout most of Southern Maine and portions of New Hampshire and Massachusetts, and at night throughout most of New England and portions of New York and Canada.